Grand Gulf Nuclear Station

 Grand Gulf Nuclear Station is a nuclear power station with one operational GE BWR reactor (General Electric boiling water reactor).
-It lies on a 2,100 acre site near Port Gibson, Mississippi.
+It lies on a 2,100 acre site near Port Gibson, Mississippi, United States.
 The site is wooded and contains two lakes.
 The plant has a 520-foot natural draft cooling tower.
 As of January 2023, the plant employs 675 people.

 Grand Gulf's reactor is the most powerful in the US and the 7th most powerful in the world, with a core power of 4408 MW_{th} yielding a nominal gross electrical output of 1443 MW_{e}.

 Grand Gulf is operated by Entergy, which also owns 90% of the station through their subsidiary, System Energy Resources Inc. The other 10% is owned by Cooperative Energy.

 Units 2 and 3

 Adjacent to the operating Grand Gulf station, is an unfinished concrete structure that was to be the containment for Unit 2, a twin to the existing Unit 1.
 In December 1979, staggered by construction cost, Entergy (then called Middle South Utilities) stopped work on Unit 2.

 On September 22, 2005, it was announced that Grand Gulf had been selected as the site for a GE ESBWR reactor.
 For details, see Nuclear Power 2010 Program.
 This was to be Unit 3.

 In 2007, the U.S. Nuclear Regulatory Commission (NRC) issued an Early Site Permit (ESP) to Grand Gulf.

 In 2008, Entergy and NuStart submitted a Combined Construction and Operating License (COL) application for a potential new nuclear unit at the Grand Gulf.

 On January 9, 2009, Entergy indefinitely postponed work towards the license and construction of Unit 3.
 In September 2015 the NRC withdrew the COL for the ESBWR unit, at the request of Entergy.